JsBergbau/MiTemperature2/README.md

 This file explains very detailed about the usage and covers everything you need to know as user.

-Script started in ATC Mode
+Script started in passive Mode
 ----------------------------
 In this mode all devices within reach are read out, unless a devicelistfile and --onlydevicelist is specified.
 Also --name Argument is ignored, if you require names, please use --devicelistfile.
 In this mode debouncing is not available.
 Rounding option will round humidity and temperature to one decimal place.
-ATC mode usually requires root rights.
+Passive mode usually requires root rights.
 If you want to use it with normal user rights, please execute "sudo setcap cap_net_raw,cap_net_admin+eip $(eval readlink -f `which python3`)" You have to redo this step if you upgrade your python version.